 Financial planning and investment management for your unique situation

-Financial planning for physicians and healthcare providers is a specialized area of practice.
+Financial planning for physicians and doctors is a specialized area of practice.
 It requires an in-depth understanding and knowledge of the unique financial challenges facing the healthcare industry.

-Physicians face unique financial challenges when it comes to their planning.
-Because of the earnings time-gap from a delayed entry into the workforce, and the challenge of paying back hefty student loan debt, you need professional financial advice that covers mid-life household and family expenses, while helping to ensure you avoid a shortfall at retirement.
+Physicians and members of the medical field face unique financial challenges when it comes to their planning.
+Because of the earnings time gap from a delayed entry into the workforce, and the challenge of paying back hefty student loan debt, you need professional financial advice that covers mid-life household and family expenses, while helping to ensure you avoid a shortfall at retirement.
 Having clients that work in the industry, we have direct experience with the often complicated benefit and compensation packages.
 Plus, we understand and work around how busy your schedule can be.

 A comprehensive financial plan that addresses your specific situation may include:

-As we apply our proprietary 3P Approach© to financial planning, we address all stages of a healthcare provider’s career, from its beginning, through mid-career challenges, and through retirement and even exiting a practice.
+As we apply our proprietary 3P Approach© to financial planning, we address all stages of a healthcare provider’s career, from its beginning, through mid-career challenges, retirement, and even exiting a practice.
 As your life unfolds, our 7 Pillars of Financial Success address each stage to help you secure the resources you need to leave a legacy and enjoy a comfortable retirement.
-With our experience in this niche market, we help physicians put your financial life together, so you can spend your time focusing on what matters most to you.
+With our experience in this niche market, we help physicians put their financial life together, so you can spend your time focusing on what matters most to them.

 When it comes to our money, humans are not exactly rational investors.
 In fact, there are six biases that can be harmful to investors and these detrimental biases can derail our ability to make the best possible decisions about building wealth.
 Often, clients do not realize their decisions are being negatively affected by these cognitive biases.
 Because of this, they warrant a deeper look.